What Does Heirloom Plant Mean?

 Like other plants, marijuana plants have been manipulated by humans over the centuries it has been used.
 Different strains were developed and bred to reproduce specific characteristics, ranging from THC levels to colorations, to fibrous tissue and everything in between.
 It’s the same process that humans used to create every breed of dog on the planet today, as well as many types of fruits and vegetables.

 From what can be deduced from historical records and evolutionary evidence, cannabis was originally only native to central Asia.
 This original plant is called a landrace strain.
 It was eventually discovered by humans who consumed the seeds as food, and used the fibers for other purposes.
 Those seeds were scattered wherever the humans wandered, giving rise to slightly different strains that evolved over time to meet the environmental conditions of their new areas.

 Landrace strains today are those that are considered “endemic” to a particular region, and generally have names that denote where they were originally discovered.
 You’ll find heirloom varieties like Hawaiian and Thai, as well as Afghani.

-Today, most strains are not heirloom varieties.
+Today, most cannabis strains are not heirloom varieties.
 Instead, they’re crossbreeds that incorporate the characteristics of many different strains in order to achieve a specific goal.
 This might be higher levels of cannabidiol, THC, terpenes, for example, or other types of characteristics.